Frequently Asked Questions

 The initial session is a time for you and your therapist to get to know one another.
 You will

-be asked many questions as your counselor works to gain a deeper understanding of your concerns.
+be asked questions as your counselor works to gain a deeper understanding of your concerns.
 You and your therapist will begin to talk about which treatment options would be most helpful in addressing your particular issues.
-If you have questions, be sure to ask them as this helps build a collaborative relationship with your therapist as you establish goals for your time together.
+If you have questions, be sure to ask him/her as this helps build a collaborative relationship with your therapist as you establish goals for your time together.

 How Long Will I be in Counseling?